aspose-barcode/Aspose.BarCode-Documentation/python-net/developer-guide/barcode-generation/managing-barcode-text/_index.md

 ### **NoWrap Mode for Text**
 It is possible to avoid line breaks in a text that is too long for a single row using the *no_wrap* property of class [*CodetextParameters*](/barcode/python-net/api-reference/aspose.barcode.generation/codetextparameters/).
 When the *True* setting is enabled, the text label is displayed in a single row regardless of the text length.
 The default setting is *False*.
-Barcode images shown below have been created with different *NoWrap* settings.
+Barcode images shown below have been created with different *no_wrap* settings.

 |Text Wrapping Mode|Wrap|No Wrap|
 | :-: | :-: | :-: |